HBPMedical/mip-deployment/documentation/UpdateWorkerNodeMetadata.md

 ```

 This block represents the variable where the list of dataset is specified:
 - the code of the variable is `dataset`
-- the list of datasets is available inside the `enumeration` key
+- the list of datasets is available inside the `enumerations` key

-Given a new dataset of `code` demo and `label` demo-dataset, the updated metadata file needs to look as such:
+Given a new dataset of code `demo` and label `demo-dataset`, the updated metadata file needs to look as such:

 ```json
     {